keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 [^62]:	Murray, Matt.
 “Gin It Up!”
 Parks and Recreation, season 6, episode 5, NBC, 17 Oct.
 2013.

-[^63]:	Sorry to end on a snarky note, but something the truth hurts…and can be snarky.
+[^63]:	Sorry to end on a snarky note, but sometimes the truth hurts…and can be snarky.